ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 plant to the area of ground covered by the plant.
 During winter in deciduous areas, the extra absorption by woody stems can have a significant impact on the surface energy budget.
-However, in previous ‘big leaf’ versions of the CLM, computing the circumstances under which stem area was visible in the absence of leaves was difficult and the algorithm was largely heuristic as a result.
+However, in previous `big leaf` versions of the CLM, computing the circumstances under which stem area was visible in the absence of leaves was difficult and the algorithm was largely heuristic as a result.
 Given the multi-layer canopy introduced for FATES, we can determine the leaves in the higher